Want to use gold investments as a hedge? Here’s a breakdown of why it’s a smart idea to diversify your portfolio with the yellow metal.

 Market participants may decide to hoard cash in this type of scenario, and the safest place to hold cash is in gold.
 Again, while this situation is not commonplace, many investors keep the yellow metal in their portfolios on the off chance that another massive period of deflation takes place.

-Finally, gold can be used as a general portfolio hedge when market participants hold investments that are not related to one another.
-Since the precious metal generally has a negative correlation to stocks, bonds and other financial instruments, investors often diversify by owning a portfolio that combines gold with stocks and bonds in order to reduce both volatility and risk.
+Finally, gold investing can be used as a general portfolio hedge when market participants hold investments that are not related to one another.
+Since the precious metal has a history of having a negative correlation to stocks, bonds and other financial instruments, investors often diversify by owning a portfolio that combines gold with stocks and bonds in order to reduce both volatility and risk.

 While it is true that the yellow metal goes through times of volatility, its spot price has always maintained its value over the long term, making it a steady addition to investors’ portfolios.

-Those who have decided to add gold to their portfolio as a hedge have a variety of options.
-Here’s an overview of three of the most popular ways of getting exposure to the yellow metal.
+Investors who have decided to add gold to their portfolio as a hedge have a variety of options.
+Here’s a look at three of the most popular ways of getting exposure to the yellow metal.

 Physical gold investors are generally looking for 0.999 fine items.
 Several products fit this description, and one of the most preferred is gold bullion coins, such as the South African Krugerrand or the American Gold Eagle.
 Another option is gold rounds, which are similar to coins, but are not legal tender.

 Gold bars are another popular option.
-Because they come in a variety of sizes, they can accommodate a range of investors.
+They come in a variety of sizes, so this category of products can accommodate a range of investors.

 Large investments may best be made in bars since bigger sizes are available.
 Further, it is often easier to manage large products than it is to manage an array of smaller gold items.

-Gold buyers will want to keep their plans to sell in mind — for example, large products may be more difficult to sell.
+Gold buyers will want to keep their plans to sell in mind — for example, large products may be more difficult to sell in some instances.
 Individuals making ongoing or significant investments may therefore want to consider purchasing gold in various weights.

 If you are looking to purchase physical gold as a hedge in your portfolio, it can be done through government mints, private mints, precious metals dealers and even jewelry stores.